 Current fees are as follows:

-$100 for a Weekend Camp (per participant per camp)
+$320 for a 3 day Camp (per participant per camp)

-$150 for a Week Long Camp (per participant per camp)
+$360 for a 4 day Camp (per participant per camp)

 Please note, should a participant cancel their place on camp with less than 4 business days’ notice, they will be charged 50% of the camp fee, to cover our administrative costs.
 The referral agency needs to be prepared to ensure fees can be paid.

 How are participants selected for a camp placement?

 ERCSA considers every referral for camp – we do not work on a 'first in, first served' basis.
 Our camps are run by volunteers and one paid staff member.
 We assess the needs of all the children who have been referred, and best match children to our volunteers' skill and experience levels.
 All referrals submitted before closing date, and meeting ERCSA conditions of placement, will be considered for a place on camp.

 How many new referrals will you take for each camp?